theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 To enter, simply submit a couple photos and a short video of your crab-inspired baked creation along with a brief description of your ingredients and inspiration.
 Don't forget to give your creation a catchy name that reflects its crabby charm!

-The lucky winner will be rewarded with a fabulous prize - a free two night stay with lodging, activities and some delicious dining options at Oregon’s Adventure Coast.
-So, get your apron on, preheat your oven, and let your creativity flag fly in the "Crab-tastic Baking Contest."
+The lucky winner will be rewarded with a fabulous prize - **a Free Two Night Stay with lodging, activities and some delicious dining options at Oregon’s Adventure Coast**.
+So, get your apron on, preheat your oven, and let your creativity flag fly in the "Claw-some Crab Cake Bake-Off."
 It's time to bake, have fun, and show off your culinary skills with a crabby twist.

 ### GENERAL INFORMATION